Vladimir612/hakatonAlgoritam/README.md

 <h1>The sierpian triangle</h1>

+<p>Our task will be to draw the next triangle in html using js.
+For drawing we will use canvas.</p>

 ![image](https://user-images.githubusercontent.com/53167193/169936454-064c8ecc-a103-4c12-9df8-a8a6ef89f8e5.png)

 In this picture we have purple triangle and transparent triangles inside of him.
 Lets call purple triangle the main triangle.